benmvp/slides/2022/connecttech/ts-react.md

 - Let's say you have `<Text>` component that allows you to truncate text with a `truncate` prop
 - It also has a `showExpand` prop to provide a link to click to expand the truncated text
 - The `showExpand` prop doesn't make sense w/o the `truncate` prop
-  * So you want to make that configuration an error right?
+  - So you want to make that configuration an error right?
-  * It's a much better developer experience for users of the `<Text>` component
+  - It's a much better developer experience for users of the `<Text>` component
+  - We want invalid combinations to be caught as early as possible
+- Now we _could_ combine these two propers into an object
+  - But IMO from a developer experience specifying flat props is easier
-- So how do we make this happen?
+- So how do we make this setup happen?

 /////
 <!-- .slide: data-background="url(../../img/ts-react/electric-cables-john-barkiple-l090uFWoPaI-unsplash.jpg) no-repeat center" data-background-size="cover" -->